-NetDocuments new key management infrastructure not only gives firms control of the keys for sensitive data, but takes the security and encryption of the entire document management platform to a level beyond what a single firm could provide.
+NetDocuments new key management infrastructure not only gives firms control of the keys for sensitive data but takes the security and encryption of the entire document management platform to a level beyond what a single firm could provide.

-The digital keys stored are:
+The digitally stored keys are:

 - Object (document) Encryption Key (OEK)